ccoeurderoy/boom/README.md

         - `statusCode` - the HTTP status code, derived from `error.output.statusCode`.
         - `error` - the HTTP status message (e.g. 'Bad Request', 'Internal Server Error') derived from `statusCode`.
         - `message` - the error message derived from `error.message`.
+        - `code` - the error specific code easy to interpret.
 - inherited `Error` properties.

 The `HttpError` object also supports the following method: